 This is all over the internet and does it really save you money?
 Yes.
 It Does.
-Costs will vary but mine comes in at just over a penny per load of laundry.
+Costs will vary but mine comes in at just about 3 cents per load of laundry.
 Try to get all of the ingredients on sale.
-This would make Costco’s cheapest detergent 7 times more expensive per load.
+This would make Costco’s cheapest Kirkland brand detergent 2-3 times more expensive per load.

 Does it work in the new high capacity washers?
 Yes it does, my friend uses this in hers with no problems for over a year.
 Clean clothes – no problems with washer.